xzzz3/tp/docs/UserGuide.md

 ### Search for an Order by Phone Number: `find order`

-Search for an order with the phone number provided in the list of orders.
+Search for an order with the phoneCustomer number provided in the list of orders.

-Format: `find /p {phone}`
+Format: `find /p {phoneCustomer}`

 Examples:
 * `find /p 81234567`